Back from Maternity Leave, But Left Out of the Room

 No onboarding back into the flow.

-• Shut out of the very conversations I start
+Shut out of conversations I started

-• Interrupted, overlooked, and underestimated
+Interrupted, overlooked, and quietly underestimated

-And when my work started gaining visibility?
+And when my work did start getting noticed?

 Would they treat women at home like this too?